We were last inspected by Ofsted on the 1st May 2015.

 All groups and subjects were considered; you will see that we needed to improve the achievement and progress for some children by the end of Key Stage 1 in maths.
 We also needed to improve the presentation of pupils work across the school.

-There are many points about our school that the Ofsted report doesn’t include, some of which I would like to highlight, beginning with the key headlines for data…
+There are many points about our school that the Ofsted report doesn’t include, some of which I would like to highlight, beginning with the key headlines for our most recent data…

-At Key Stage 1: The percentage of children achieving expected attainment in reading, writing and maths was in line with national figures.
+At Key Stage 1: The percentage of children achieving expected attainment in reading, writing and maths was well above national figures.

 Although our data is very impressive there is a lot more to school life than this.
 During Ofsted it was clear to me that the children were bursting with pride and the desire to show their school at it’s best.
 Our children show pride in their school, their work and their achievement in many ways, for example through celebration assemblies and musical performances, evidenced in our golden book are the many examples of how much they take pride in helping and supporting one another around school, they look out for each other no matter what age group.
 The children have consistently demonstrated exceptional behaviour on day and residential trips, their sportsmanship and team work is second to none when competing and attending interschool sporting events.
 The school council are always keen to find ways to help charities both nationally and locally, they are proud to have enabled a child in Uganda to attend school for the last 8 years.